Jets trade down, take Baylor WR Denzel Mims in 2nd round - WHIZ News

 “I make plays all around the field,” Mims said during a Zoom conference call.
 “When it comes down to crunch time, when it comes down to the end of the game, I want the spotlight.
 I mean, I want to be the one to help the team get the victory and I want everything on me, on my shoulders.”

+General manager Joe Douglas said the Jets had a “strong group of players” on their board — and not only wide receivers — at No. 48, so they were comfortable trading down.

+“We may be losing a few, but there are still going to be enough players there that you’re excited about,” Douglas said.

-Cal defensive back Ashtyn Davis went 68th overall with the first of New York’s three third-round picks.
+California defensive back Ashtyn Davis went 68th overall with the first of New York’s two third-round picks.
 Florida defensive end/outside linebacker Jabari Zuniga was selected 79th.

+The Jets flipped the third-round pick they received from the Seahawks to AFC East rival New England, trading it for the Patriots’ two fourth-round selections (Nos.
+125 and 129) and a sixth-rounder in 2021.

 “I was a little surprised,” Mims said of his slide.
 “But, one thing I was taught is you can only control what you can control.
 So, I got upset a little bit, but I cleared up and just let everything happen.”

-General manager Joe Douglas recently told reporters he promised Darnold’s parents last summer that he’d get playmakers and protectors for the young signal caller.
+Douglas recently told reporters he promised Darnold’s parents that he’d get playmakers and protectors for the young signal caller.

-He lived up to that with the Jets’ first two selections in the draft.

-The 6-foot-2, 207-pound Mims remained on the board when the Jets’ pick came up again and Douglas grabbed him.
+The 6-foot-2, 207-pound Mims remained on the board when the Jets’ second-round pick came up again, and Douglas grabbed him.

+“Denzel had a real chip on his shoulder,” Douglas said of his telephone conversation with Mims after he was selected.
+“It was important to him that he was going to make these teams pay for passing him up.
+We can’t wait to get that type of competitor, that type of mentality in the building.”

 Mims had 66 catches for 1,020 yards and 12 touchdowns last season for Baylor.
 He’ll help fill the void left when Robby Anderson, the Jets’ top receiver, signed with Carolina last month in free agency.